Bryan-Az/TimeGPT-Tabula9-RDL/TimeGPT/README.md

 # TimeGPT for Timeseries (TS) Forecasting

 In this section I use the attention model TimeGPT's API to predict or forecast using example multi-variate timeseries data using their 'long horizon' capabilities on energy and bitcoin related datasets (provided by TimeGPT's provider Nixtla).
-I also experiment with fine-tuning and anomaly detection using TimeGPT on an extraneous dataset.
+I also experiment with fine-tuning and anomaly detection using TimeGPT.

 ![timegpt_doc](images/timegpt_documentation.png)